fybrik/fybrik/manager/README.md

 - `config/default`: This is the default deployment that deploys everything.
 This includes the CRD, manager deployment, certificates, rbac rules and webhook.
 This gets installed into the cluster when executing `make deploy`.
 - `config/manager`: Kustomization of the deployment of the controller of the operator.
 Just the K8s deployment object of the manager.
-- `config/movement-controller`: This is used to install a controller on K8s that is just managing the motion CRDs and no other CRDs. its used in the make target `make deploy_mc` (the movement-controller image must already be available in an image registry)
+- `config/movement-controller`: This is used to install a controller on K8s that is just managing the motion CRDs and no other CRDs. it's used in the make target `make deploy_mc` (the movement-controller image must already be available in an image registry)
 - `config/prod`: This is meant as the production profile that is based on `config/default` and applies patches to be run in the production environment.
 (NOT DEFINED YET)
 - `config/prometheus`: For monitoring using prometheus (not used at the moment)